 Sterile Insect Technique

 The Sterile Insect Technique, best known by its acronym SIT and also identified as the Sterile Insect Release Method (SIRM), is a biologically-based method for the management of key insect pests of agricultural and medical/veterinary importance.
 In the FAO glossary, the Sterile Insect Technique is defined as "a method of pest control using area-wide inundative releases of sterile insects to reduce reproduction in a field population of the same species".
 It is therefore a type of "birth control" in which wild female insects of the pest population do not reproduce when they are inseminated by released, radiation-sterilized males.
+Sterilization is induced through the effects of irradiation on the reproductive cells of the insects.
+SIT does not involve the release of insects modified through transgenic (genetic engineering) processes.
 In this type of autocidal control, sequential releases of the sterilized insects in adequate sterile to wild male overflooding ratio's lead to a reduction in pest population numbers.
 Effective control using sterile insects is achieved when part of area-wide integrated pest management (AW-IPM) programmes.

 → Sterile insects are not self-replicating and therefore cannot become established in the environment

 → Autocidal control is by definition species-specific or intra-specific, and

 → SIT does not introduce non-native species into an ecosystem

 The Sterile Insect Technique was first developed in the USA, and it has been used for 50 years.
 It is currently applied on six continents, and the four strategic options in which sterile insects are being deployed as a component of AW-IPM for insect pest control are: suppression, eradication, containment and prevention.